-Elderly (> 65 years old): Ultomiris may be administered to patients with PNH and aHUS aged 65 years and over.
-There is no evidence indicating any special precautions are required for treating an elderly population although experience with ravulizumab in elderly patients is limited.
+Elderly (> 65 years old):

+No dose adjustment is required for patients with PNH, aHUS, gMG, or NMOSD aged 65 years and over.
+There is no evidence indicating any special precautions are required for treating an elderly population although experience with ravulizumab in elderly patients with PNH, aHUS, gMG or NMOSD in clinical studies is limited.

-Patients with Aplastic Anaemia: Ultomiris may be administered to patients with PNH treated with concomitant medications for aplastic anaemia (including immunosuppressive therapies).
+Patients with Aplastic Anaemia:

+Ultomiris may be administered to patients with PNH treated with concomitant medications for aplastic anaemia (including immunosuppressive therapies).
 There is no evidence indicating any special precautions are required for treating patients with aplastic anaemia.

+Renal Impairment:

-Renal Impairment: The clinical trials of Ultomiris in patients with aHUS included patients with renal impairment, some of whom were receiving dialysis.
+The clinical trials of Ultomiris in patients with aHUS included patients with renal impairment, some of whom were receiving dialysis.
 No dose adjustment is required for patients with renal impairment (see section 5.1 Pharmacodynamic Properties and section 5.2 Pharmacokinetic Properties, Special Populations).

+Hepatic Impairment:

-Hepatic Impairment: The safety and efficacy of ravulizumab have not been studied in patients with hepatic impairment, however pharmacokinetic data suggest that no dose adjustment is required in patients with hepatic impairment.
+The safety and efficacy of ravulizumab have not been studied in patients with hepatic impairment, however pharmacokinetic data suggest that no dose adjustment is required in patients with hepatic impairment.